Safiya-Ahmed/cognizant-digital-nurture-6398758/week7/officespacerentalapp/README.md

 React.createElement() is a core React API that creates a virtual DOM node.
 It takes three arguments: the element type, optional properties (props), and children.

 To create React nodes using JSX, I simply write HTML-like tags inside a JavaScript function or component.
-For example, <h2> Welcome  </h2> creates an h2 node.
-These nodes are translated into virtual DOM objects and help React render the UI efficiently.

 JSX elements are rendered to the actual DOM using the ReactDOM.render() method.
 For example, ReactDOM.render(<App />, document.getElementById('root')) mounts the App component onto a real DOM node with the ID root.